zenml-io/template-e2e-batch/README.md

 We will be going section by section diving into implementation details and sharing tips and best practices along this journey.

 ### [Continuous Training] Training Pipeline
-Training pipeline is designed to create a new Model Control Plane version and promote it to inference stage upon successful quality assurance at the end of the pipeline.
-This ensures that we always infer only on quality assured Model Control Plane version and provides a seamless integration of required artifacts of this Model Control Plane version later on inference runs.
+Training pipeline is designed to create a new Model Control Plane version and promote it to inference stage upon successfully passing the quality assurance at the end of the pipeline.
+This ensures that we always infer only on quality-assured Model Control Plane version and provides a seamless integration of required artifacts of this Model Control Plane version later on inference runs.
 This is achieved by providing this configuration in `train_config.yaml` used to configure our pipeline:
 ```yaml
 model_config: